 Cambian Dilston College - Hexham

-Cambian Dilston College is a specialist provider of further education situated near Hexham, North East England, for young people between the ages of 16 - 25 years old, with a learning disability, autism spectrum conditions and complex needs.
+Cambian Dilston College is an independent specialist provider of further education in North East England, offering day and up to 52-week residential placements for young people aged 16 – 25 years with a learning disability, Autism Spectrum Disorder and complex needs.

 Who to contact